The Challenge

 ten years for total cell regeneration.

-crossed into a meta state beyond the human species,
+moved on, crossed into a meta state beyond

 neither a greater nor a lesser being, but